 UGA Nickname & Mascot History

-In 1938, around the time a live bulldog was declared the University of Georgia's official mascot, a debate erupted on campus regarding the origin of the Bulldog as the symbol and spirit of the school.
-Athens businessman Morton S. Hodgson, who was Georgia's first four-letter athlete and grandfather of star receiver Pat Hodgson from the 1960s, announced that "Bulldogs" had become a nickname of the UGA football squad when he himself was the team mascot as a small child in 1890.
+In 1938, or around the time a live bulldog was declared the University of Georgia's official mascot, a debate erupted on campus regarding the origin of the Bulldog as the symbol and spirit of the school.
+Athens businessman Morton S. Hodgson, who was Georgia's first four-letter athlete and grandfather of star receiver Pat Hodgson of the 1960s, announced that "Bulldogs" had become a nickname of the UGA football squad when he himself was the team mascot as a small child.
 Hodgson was highly respected in the community; he had been involved in numerous organizations while at UGA and often spoke to groups of students on "home life and religion" after graduation.
-However, nothing was ever discovered backing up Hodgson's claim and, furthermore, Georgia did not field its first football team until 1892.
+However, although Hodgson was definitely the school's baseball mascot during the 1890s, his claim of serving the football team, as well, has never been substantiated.